Foreign currency loans

 During the financial market crisis, the additional risks associated with foreign currency loans (FX lending) and loans with repayment vehicles (RV lending) for banks and consumers alike became increasingly apparent.
 For credit institutions, such risks predominantly relate to refinancing risk, reputational risk and the potential risk of a future default as a result of a potentially detrimental development in the exchange rate for the borrower.
 On the consumer side, the risk primarily consists of interest rate risk, exchange rate risk, repayment vehicle risk and the risk of unplanned costs.

 For a long time, the volume of foreign currency loans (FX lending) and loans with repayment vehicles (RV lending) that were granted to private households in Austria was very high compared to other countries, and therefore presented various risks for the domestic financial market.
 This state of affairs was frequently viewed with particular criticism from the quarters of the international financial institutions (the International Monetary Fund (IMF), the World Bank, and the European Systemic Risk Board (ESRB)) and detrimentally affected Austria’s reputation as a financial centre.
 In the meantime, the volume of foreign currency loans has been reduced to a minimal level.
-At the end of the 1st quarter of 2023, the share of foreign currency loans to overall lending to private households stood at only 4.5%.
 A sustainable reduction can be observed in comparison with the situation in 2006, when foreign exchange loans accounted for 31.8% of lending to private households.
 The risks emanating from existing foreign exchange lending of Austrian credit institutions are no longer considered a threat to the stability of the Austrian financial market.
 However, individual credit institutions remain exposed to an increased level of risk from foreign exchange loans.
 The FMA therefore remains vigilant about new developments in its supervision of individual credit institutions.

 Minimum Standards 2003